WIDOWHOOD IS NOT STATIC.

-The kind Latino man had retired by then.
+The kind Latinx man had retired by then.
 I missed his calm presence.
 How compassionate he was, without saying a word.

-26. After Ned’s death, Charlotte said this to me, and I still think of it often, seventeen years later:
+26. After Ned’s death, Charlotte said this to me, and I still think of it often, eighteen years later:

 “Because you and Ned loved each other so much, a part of you died when he died.
 But because you and Ned loved each other so much, a part of Ned is alive as long as you are.”

 27. I used to hold the belief “Everything happens for a reason.”
 What a comforting belief I found it!
 For years!
 It was just like being rocked in a cradle.
-If it happened, and if it had a reason, this belief meant I needed to A) live with it, accept it, approve it even if I couldn’t understand it, and B) figure out that reason, so I could learn what “plan” or “lesson” the Divine had custom-crafted especially for me.
+If it happened, it had a reason.
+And if it had a reason, this belief meant I needed to A) live with it, accept it, approve it even if I couldn’t understand it, and B) figure out that reason, so I could learn what “plan” or “lesson” the Divine had custom-crafted especially for me.

 I apologize to any of you who still hold this belief, and enjoy that untroubled, or less-troubled, contentment I once enjoyed, too.
 And I respect why you would want to hold it.
 I know what I’m about to say may seem harsh.

 But I promised, on these pages, as much honesty as I have about widowhood and how it affects a person.
-And losing this belief was enormous for me, difficult and fundamental.
+And losing this belief was an enormous part of widowhood for me.
+It was difficult, even excruciating, and fundamental.
 It shifted my foundations, and it has for a number of other widows I have walked with.

 Now “everything happens for a reason” looks to me like infant theology, not tenable for eyes-open adults.

-In fact, it now seems to me almost obscene in its unintentional cruelty and narcissistic arrogance.
+In fact, it now seems to me almost obscene in its unintentional cruelty and narcissistic human arrogance.

 28. Because things happen, period.
-Whether or not they do so for a “reason” (reason meaning intentional, meaningful, carrying a personal message for us) is unknowable.
+Whether or not they do so for a “reason” (reason meaning Someone or Something intended them to, so that the occurences of this world, however awful, are intentional, meaningful, carrying a personal message for us) is unknowable.

-Because while wanting to believe that there are such reasons for the cruel happenings of this world, and believing we can therefore know that reason, is natural, a basic human question which arises out of inquiry, it is not a question with a definitive human answer.
+Because while wanting to believe that there are such reasons for the cruel happenings inherent in existence, and believing we can therefore know that reason, is natural, the answer to a basic human question which arises out of understandable inquiry, that question does not have a definitive human answer.
 Any supposition about what God’s, or one’s Higher Power’s, “reason” for something happening (assuming that there is a God or Higher Power, or that you believe there is) is, is purely speculative.